web-platform-dx/web-features/docs/publishing.md

 1. Remove the "[major version required][major-version]" and "[minor version required][minor-version]" labels from any pull requests that were included in the release.

 1. (_Optional_) If this release contained schema changes, notify highly-visible downstream consumers, such as Can I Use (@Fyrd), MDN (@LeoMcA), or webstatus.dev (@jcscottiii).

+1. Post a message to the WebDX Matrix chat to announce the release.

 [major-version]: https://github.com/web-platform-dx/web-features/pulls?q=is%3Apr+is%3Amerged+label%3A%22major+version+required%22+sort%3Aupdated-desc
 [minor-version]: https://github.com/web-platform-dx/web-features/pulls?q=is%3Apr+is%3Amerged+label%3A%22minor+version+required%22+sort%3Aupdated-desc